robintrayler/mckittrick_FTIR/manuscript.md

 # Acknowledgments

-We thank HyeJoo Ro and Dr. Gina Palefsky for their help with sample collection, and Dr. David Rice for his assistance with FTIR data collection, and Dr. Elizabeth Black for her advice on statistical analyses.
+We would like to thank HyeJoo Ro and Dr. Gina Palefsky for their help with sample collection, and Dr. David Rice for his assistance with FTIR data collection, and Dr. Elizabeth Black for her advice on statistical analyses.
 This work was supported by NSF-EAR-2138163 (RBT and SLK) and NSF-EAR-2138164 (PAH).

 # Author Contributions

 RBT, SLK, and PAH conceived the project.
 RBT, LEL, and PAH collected the screening data.
-JRS extracted collagen.
+JRS extracted performed collagen extractions.
 RBT, LEL, SLK, and PAH developed the statistical framework.
 RBT, LEL, and PAH wrote the manuscript with input from all authors.

 \pagebreak